PhaebyBaci/Environment-setup/README.md

 1. Navigated to the [Git website](https://git-scm.com/)
 2. Downloaded the Window version of Git Bash
 3. Opened the installer and followed the on-screen instructions
-4. Launched the installation by confirming
+4. Launched the installation by confirming.

 ![image of Git bash](image/git_bash_screenshot.PNG) __Image of installed GitBash__